hewong5/ECS162-Game-Arcade/README.md

 # ECS162-Game-Arcade

 ## Open Source Game
 I chose an open source Hangman game with an MIT license.
 The original author can be found here: https://github.com/simonjsuh/Vanilla-Javascript-Hangman-Game .
 I refactored the code by renaming some functions and moving around code to make it more readable.
 I also decoupled some Javascript from the hangman.html file and moved it into hangman.js so that the Javascript and HTML are separate.
+For each major function, I also included comments about what they each do.
 Additionally, I added CSS stylings to make the game fit with my website.

 ## Image Credits